A History of Franklin Community Health Network

 The scope of services available through FCHN has grown exponentially since the 1970s, when there were 18 physicians practicing in the area, 9 of whom offered specialty services.
 Today the network owns practices employing more than 60 physicians and other clinicians, including nurse practitioners, physician assistants, and a nurse midwife.
 The hospital has a full time hospitalist practice with six clinicians and a wide range of specialists.
 For a small rural hospital network the scope, sophistication, and quality of services have grown to extraordinary levels, with a full suite of radiology equipment including the most advanced CT technology available; a full-scale laboratory as comprehensive as any in Maine; a surgical program with thousands of surgeries performed annually; one of the largest and most comprehensive physical therapy, occupational therapy, and speech therapy units of any hospital in Maine; and a range of specialty services in partnership with other Maine hospitals providing local care for oncology, wound care, and other specialties.

 The network takes an unusually expansive view of its role in promoting education, with educational programs going far beyond a significant investment in clinician education to include community education in health topics and promotion of the health professions.
-The hospital has a wing called the Ben Franklin Center, which includes state of the art distant learning technology and meeting and seminar space.
+The hospital has a wing called the Ben Franklin Center, which offers distance learning technology and meeting/conference space.
 Community organizations offer programs consistent with FCHN’s mission, and the Network puts on workshops and conferences inviting its clinicians as well as the public.

 Mission, vision and values